gavinr/stl-live-crime/README.md

 # St. Louis Live Crime
-A live map of crime in the city of St. Louis, MO
+A live map of crime in the city of St. Louis, MO.
+[View Here](http://gavinr.github.io/stl-live-crime/)

 ## Techologies